DonS598/gensyn_autorestart_manual-installation/README.md

 …it will automatically restart using the parameters chosen during the initial manual launch.

-We believe in this project and hope the issues will be fixed soon!
+We believe in this project and hope the issues will be fixed soon)